Abdominoplasty removes loose skin and excess fat from the abdomen and tightens the abdominal muscles for correction of contour, tone and function

 There are different types of Abdominoplasty (“Tummy Tuck”) techniques due to variability in degree of muscle weakness, skin stretch and overall contour problem.
 At Pure Aesthetics, our plastic surgeons often perform the following techniques:

 Standard abdominoplasty is the most common form of abdominoplasty.
-In a full abdominoplasty, the scar is carefully positioned below the bikini line and, although long, allows for the maximum improvement in the abdominal shape and strength which usually heals extremely well with time.
+In a full abdominoplasty, the scar is positioned below the bikini line and, although long, allows for the maximum improvement in the abdominal shape and strength which usually heals well with time.
 In the standard abdominoplasty, the belly button is cut around and freed from the skin, which is pulled down to allow maximal removal.
 This procedure allows for the abdominal muscles to be tightened full length, from pubic bone to breastbone.
 Finally, the belly button is brought out through a new hole at the end of the procedure.

 Our plastic surgeons utilise the most modern techniques for abdominoplasty to maximise the quality of your final outcome, making your recovery as comfortable as possible.
 They do not routinely use drains for abdominoplasty, which is often one of the most significant concerns for most patients.

-Standard abdominoplasty gives a more widespread contour improvement to the abdominal region, and it is the typical technique if you require improvement of larger amounts of skin, fat and muscles, as can be seen in multiple pregnancies or following dramatic weight loss.
+Standard abdominoplasty gives a more widespread contour improvement to the abdominal region, and it is the typical technique if you require improvement of larger amounts of skin, fat and muscles, as can be seen after multiple pregnancies or following dramatic weight loss.

 Mini-abdominoplasty is helpful if you have a small amount of skin looseness, and that skin is mostly restricted to the lower abdomen below the belly button.
 It is best if there is less need for major muscle tightening.

 The scar is kept short above the pubic area, and is shorter than the full or standard abdominoplasty.
-Loose fat and skin are removed from the area above the pubis, and some additional liposuction is often also done to improve the overall shape.
+Loose fat and skin are removed from the area above the pubis, and some additional liposuction is often also done to contour the overall shape.

 In mini-abdominoplasty, the belly button is not moved, and little work is done above the level of the belly button.
 Unlike the full abdominoplasty, with a mini-abdominoplasty (“mini tummy tuck”) there is no scar around the belly button.
 Since there is less muscle tightening, recovery is usually quicker and the scar shorter, however mini-abdominoplasty is less effective in providing a comprehensive improvement of the full length of the abdomen.
 Our surgeons do not routinely use drains for their abdominoplasty (“tummy tucks”), including mini-abdominoplasty.